 ‘Urban by Choice’ is the neighborhood slogan for this southwest corner of the city.
 With 22,000 residents, the 19th Ward is the largest residential neighborhood in the city and has the oldest continuously operating neighborhood association in Rochester.
-The area also includes Genesee-Jefferson and functions as the hub of the Southwest area of the city.

 Residents from a variety of socioeconomic and ethnic backgrounds have chosen life in the 19th Ward.
 The neighborhood has great natural, recreational, economic, and educational amenities.
 It also features sturdy, beautiful homes that range in style and size from one-story cottages to stately mansions.
 Most homes have hardwood floors, natural wood trim, leaded or stained glass windows, and open porches.
 Areas of the 19th Ward are in the process of being designated as historic districts on the National Register of Historic Places.
 These houses are highlighted in the annual Community Association House Tour – a neighborhood tradition since 1971.